Everyone’s always looking to save money on their utility bills, but it turns out there’s a way to do it when you aren’t even home.

 The key is your thermostat.
 By making the most out of your thermostat, you can structure its daily schedule around your personal preferences.
 You can create a number of automated temperature settings for when you’re home, away or even when you’re asleep.

 By trying a few of these schedules, you'll be able to enjoy comfortable temperatures while cutting down your energy bills.
 Take a look at a few ways your thermostat can be a source of energy savings:

 While at Home

-If you're setting the temperature for a vacation or other trip away from the house, the majority of homeowners will set the thermostat higher than you would if you were in the house.
+When it comes to setting the temperature for a vacation or other trip away from the house, it’s advantageous to set the thermostat higher for while they're gone.

 If your home is in a shady spot in a cooler climate, you can set the temperature as high as 88 degrees while no one is home before you adjust it back to the sweet spot of 78-80 degrees when you or a family member return.
 This way, your air conditioning unit won’t be working overtime to cool an empty house.